Second Nature is an online journal for critical thinking about technology and new media in light of the Christian

 Brantly Millegan (2013 – 2015) is a founding editor of Second Nature.
 He has a BA in Philosophy from Wheaton College (IL), is finishing a MA in Theology at the St Paul Seminary School of Divinity in St Paul, MN, and will begin a PhD in Moral Theology at Catholic University of America’s Theology PhD program this fall.
 He is Assistant Editor for the English edition of Aleteia.
-He and his wife live in South St Paul, MN with their two small children.
+He lives with his wife and children in South St. Paul, MN.
 His personal website is brantlymillegan.com. (articles by Brantly Millegan)

 Juliette Aristides is a classical realist artist.
 She is a founding member of the Water Street Studio in Brooklyn, New York and a founder of the Aristides Atelier at the Gage Academy of Fine Art.
 She is a recipient of the Elizabeth Greenshields Grant and a frequent contributor to Artist’s Magazine.
 She exhibits nationally at the John Pence Gallery in San Francisco.
 Her work can also be seen under the ‘Living Masters’ gallery on the website for The Art Renewal Center.
 She is the author of Classical Drawing Atelier, Classical Painting Atelier, and Lessons in Classical Drawing.
 Her personal website is aristidesarts.com. (art by Juliette Aristides)